fletchgraham/timeline/README.md

 # Timeline
-A simple visual solution to time tracking.
+A simple visual solution to time tracking on your desktop.

 ## Overview:
 Draw out blocks of time (called frames) on an infinite vertical timeline.
 Label your frames with a client, project, and tags.
 Give each client a unique color.
 See a report describing the total project time, and the time spent on each tag.
 Useful for planning your day or tracking your time.